-Using visuals can be helpful for children with ASD because they are permanent, in contrast to spoken words which are transient.
+Using visuals can be helpful for children with social communication difficulties because they are permanent, in contrast to spoken words which are transient.
 Because visuals don't disappear they can help children understand information and support them in completing tasks.